hiranumn/BackpropDemonstration/README.md

 Yes, it is a bit strange that this is a list of 1 by 1 matrices, but this will make it easier to extend logistic regression to neural nets later in this assignment.
 Given `data` and `predictions`, `accuracy()` simply computes `(# correct predictions)/(# predictions made)` and outputs it as a float.
 Fill in `accuracy()`.

-# Step 3: Implementing logsitic regression as a single layer NN
+# Step 3: Implementing logistic regression as a single layer NN
 In this section, you will be implementing logistic regression as a single layer neural net with a single output.

 Let us start by explaining the `model` class.
 Upon instantiation, the `model` class takes in a Python list of integers indicating the structure of a neural net.
 The first element of the list indicates the number of inputs, and the last element of the list indicates the number of nodes in the output layer.
 Any number in the middle indicates the number of nodes in a hidden layer.
 Let me give you some examples.
 - `[13, 1]` indicates that this is a single layer neural net with 13 inputs and 1 output.
-Given that we are using logistic activation funtion, **this is exactly equal to logistic regression model with 13 features.**
+Given that we are using logistic activation function, **this is exactly equal to logistic regression model with 13 features.**
 - `[10, 4, 3, 3]` indicates that the there are 10 inputs.
 This is followed by the first hidden layer with 4 nodes and the second hidden layer with 3 nodes.
 Finally, there is an output layer with 3 nodes.

 For now, you can assume that the model is always a single layer NN with a single output.
 So the argument to the constructor is always `[x,1]`, where *x* is the number of features in a data point.

 The `model` class stores a list of weight matrices, `weights`, where the *i* th matrix corresponds to the weight matrix for the (*i+1*) th layer.
 For instance, if you have `[M1, M2, M3]`, the *0*th matrix *M1* corresponds to the weight matrix for the 1st hidden layer.
 The last matrix is always the weight matrix for the output layer.
-Again, we assume a single layer neural network with a signle output for now.
+Again, we assume a single layer neural network with a single output for now.
 Therefore,  `weights` is a length 1 Python list of *d* by *1* matrix, which corresponds to the weights for the output layer.

 The `model` class also stores a list of bias terms, `bias`.
 This is structured very similar to `weights`.
 For instance, let us say that you have `bias = [M1, M2]`.
 Then, M1 corresponds to the bias terms for the first hidden layer M2 corresponds to the bias terms for the last layer.
 Again, since we are first implementing logistic regression, you can assume that this is always `[np.matrix(b)]` where b is a float.